What is a summary of child welfare class-action litigation?

 H.G. v.
 Carroll

-This lawsuit was filed on behalf of approximately 2,000 children in foster care, as well as all those who will enter foster care and whose cases originate in the “Southern Region.”
-The case asserts that the state has failed to address a known drastic shortage of foster homes and lack of mental health treatment for children in the custody of Florida’s Department of Children and Families (DCF).
-A complaint was filed detailing the impact on children.
+This lawsuit was filed by Children’s Rights on behalf of children in foster care with cases originating in Miami-Dade and Monroe Counties.
+The complaint asserted that the state failed to address a known drastic shortage of foster homes and lack of mental health treatment for children in the custody of Florida’s Department of Children and Families.

 Related Links: